SRGSSR/pillarbox-apple/Sources/CoreBusiness/CoreBusiness.docc/PillarboxCoreBusiness.md

 The PillarboxCoreBusiness framework offers standard SRG SSR business integration, most notably:

-- **Player items** for loading content delivered through the Integration Layer.
+- **Player items** designed for loading content provided by the official SRG SSR backend, known as the Integration Layer.
 - **Streaming analytics** that adhere to SRG SSR requirements.

 > Important: Streaming measurements are automatically captured when playing SRG SSR content using the PillarboxCoreBusiness framework.
 Ensure that tracking is properly set up beforehand.
 Refer to the PillarboxAnalytics documentation for more details.